-But that all came to an end with the French Revolution in 1789.
+But that all came to an end with the French Revolution and storming of the Bastille in 1789.
 The Bretagne Parliament was dissolved by the French National Assembly but famously never ratified by the Parlement itself.
 The Bretagne Parliament met on the same day to declare the decision “null and void forever”.

 The building remained an important reminder of Brittany’s independent roots until a 2nd great fire partly burnt down the building in 1994.

 It has been extensively renovated and today houses the Courts of Justice along with several fine examples of 17th-century French pictorial art.
 Since it is a working government building, visits can only be made with a reservation with the Tourist Office.

 2) Le Cour des Lices (and farmers’ market)

 The heart of the city, this large square holds many restaurants and bars.
 But probably one of my favorite things to do in Rennes is to visit the giant farmers’ market, the Marché des Lices, every Saturday from 7:30 am to 1:30 pm.
 It is one of the biggest markets in France, even bigger than the ones in Paris.